daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosures
-- All financial transactions related to this fund are recorded on public, decentralized and open-source blockchains.
+- All transactions related to this fund are recorded on public, decentralized and open-source blockchains.
 - High volatility in cryptocurrency markets should be expected and always accounted for when estimating the value of assets under management.

 ### Sources of Investment